Eaton Canyon: History

+The canyon has been part of the homelands of the Tongva for thousands of years.
+The village of Puntitavjatngna relied on the freshwater of the canyon to thrive, housing about 500 to 1,500 dwellings.

-Eaton Canyon is in the foothills of the San Gabriel Mountains.
-Originally called "El Precipicio" by the Spanish settlers because of its steep gorges, the canyon falls under several governmental jurisdictions.
+Spanish settlers arrived in the area in the late eighteenth century and referred to the canyon as "El Precipicio" because of its steep gorges, the canyon falls under several governmental jurisdictions.

-Benjamin Eaton was hired by Don Benito Wilson to bring water to the Fair Oaks Ranch.
+Benjamin Eaton was hired by Don Benito Wilson to bring water to the Fair Oaks Ranch, building a house on the property in 1865.

 In August 1877, naturalist John Muir set out from Pasadena for an expedition into the San Gabriels.
 He writes: "On the first day of my excursion I went only as far as the mouth of Eaton Canyon, because the heat was oppressive, and a pair of new shoes were chafing my feet to such an extent that walking began to be painful."

 In October 1993, the Kinneloa Fire, begun accidentally on the slopes above Eaton Canyon, burned much of the area as well as more than a hundred homes in neighboring Altadena and Kinneloa Mesa as part of a rash of late October wildfires driven by Santa Ana winds in Southern California.
 One man died of complications from smoke inhalation and dozens were injured.
 After briefly serving as the incident command post for the fire, the Eaton Canyon Nature Center was destroyed.
 It was rebuilt in 1998.

+In 2022, a 1 acre property overlooking the canyon was returned to the Tongva tribe via the Tongva Taraxat Paxaavxa Conservancy, which marked the first time the tribe had land in Los Angeles County in nearly 200 years.

+In 2025, the Eaton Fire consumed the Eaton Canyon Nature Center and burned much of the canyon.

 Landmarks

 Eaton Canyon Natural Area Park

 The Eaton Canyon Natural Area Park is located where the mountain stream debouches into the foothill wash at the base of the San Gabriel Mountains.
 The park is administered by the Los Angeles County Department of Parks and Recreation.
 The county administers the lower two-thirds of the area below the toll road bridge.
 Most of the 190 acres (0.8 km2) that comprises the natural area lie on the northern boundaries of the old Rancho San Pascual and Rancho Santa Anita on land designated for the Southern Pacific Railroad.
 Once the railroad gave up the land, it was opened for homesteading.

-The nature center is unique in the area because it houses exhibits that educate on the flora and fauna local to the San Gabriel Valley Southern California.
+Within the park sits the Eaton Canyon Nature Center, a facility that features information displays, exhibits, and collections about the local flora and fauna in the valley.
 The center was rebuilt in 1998 after the 1993 fire destroyed the previous facility.
+The center was burned down again during the Eaton Fire in January 2025.
+The staff was unable to evacuate the reptiles in their care and lost several valuable items.

 Pasadena and parts of Altadena receive about 40% of their water from local sources.
 The upper third is controlled by the Water Department of the City of Pasadena.